saltconf/salt35/presenter/index.md

 Each presentation at SALT 35 will have its own OSF page on the [SALT 35 repository](https://osf.io/meetings/SALT35/).
 You can upload your abstract as well as videos, slides, handouts, a poster, or a paper draft to your presentation page.
 [Please upload your abstract to our OSF repository](https://docs.google.com/document/d/1ivLVeF4PX7eZ-S89MI1THm7mx3yhJlOIBzd1sage5CY/edit?usp=sharing) by ~~April 1, 2025~~ April 15, 2025, with your names and affiliations added, and we will link to it in the program.
 Additional material can then be added to your OSF page.

 Posters may be either in portrait or landscape format such that they fit on 4 ft. x 6 ft. landscape poster board.
-For better accessibility please upload your posters to the OSF respository.
+For better accessibility please upload your posters to the OSF repository.

 ## Proceedings